sowjuec/powershell-module-for-vmware-cloud-foundation-password-management/docs/documentation/functions/Request-AriaLocalUserAccountLockout.md

 ### -settings

-The settings to retrieve the password account lockout policy for VMware Aria Lifecycle Workspace One.
+The settings to retrieve the password account lockout policy for Workspace ONE Access.
 One of: directory, localuser.

 ```yaml
 Type: String